An Easy Burger Recipe Made on the Breakfast Sandwich Maker

 - Repeat step 4 with the remaining ingredients.

-Disclosure: Hamilton Beach gave me a Breakfast Sandwich Maker to review and they have given the one that I am using for a giveaway in this post.
-They have not paid me.
+Disclosure: Hamilton Beach gave me a Breakfast Sandwich Maker to review and they have given the one that I used for the giveaway in this post.
+They did not pay me.
 All opinions are my own.